Find Grad Schools

 42 Yearly Graduations

 The 7th most popular school in the country for alternative medicine majors who are seeking their master's degree is Five Branches University.
 Each year, around 300 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 42 people received their master's degree in alternative medicine from Five Branches U. Around 40% of these students were from an underrepresented racial-ethnic group, and 79% were women.
+During the most recent year for which we have data, 42 people received their master's degree in alternative medicine from Five Branches U. Around 43% of these students were from an underrepresented racial-ethnic group, and 89% were women.

 37 Yearly Graduations

 The 8th most popular school in the country for alternative medicine majors who are seeking their master's degree is Maharishi International University.
 Roughly 2,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,000 per year, while in-state graduate students, on average, pay $32,000 per year.
-The alternative medicine program at Maharishi International University awarded 37 master's degrees during the 2020-2021 school year.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 73% were women.
+The average in-state tuition for full-time undergraduates is $16,000 per year, while in-state graduate students, on average, pay $29,000 per year.
+During the most recent year for which we have data, 37 people received their master's degree in alternative medicine from MIU.
+Around 45% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 37 Yearly Graduations